ferdiansyah0611/blaze-script/README.md

 ## More Info

 -   Updating TextNode Only Work In /SPAN|P|H1|H2|H3|H4|H5|H6|A|BUTTON/
--   Component must be have a key props if more than one.
+-   Component must be have a key props if more than one
+-   SVG work but if not work in anycase, add element property svg=""

 ## Contributing